twigkit/fig/README.markdown

-Fig - Java Configuration Framework
+Fig - The Easy Java Configuration Framework
 ========

-**Simple framework for managing hierarchical configurations.**
+**Create and manage hierarchical configurations with Java.**

 Installation
 ------------